 - eggs cut into strips with sliced raspberries or avocado slices

 - baby french toast sticks (easy to grasp and fun)

-- baby pancake (can mash eggs and banana and cook) or make your own
+- baby pancakes (can mash eggs and banana and cook) or make your own

-- mashed sweet potato or sweet potato fries and beans
+- mashed sweet potato or sweet potato wedges and beans

 - oatmeal with breast milk and a sliced fruit

-- lots of baby muffin recipes (perhaps as they get a little older)
+- lots of baby led weaning muffin recipes (and some for when they get a little older)

 - tropical chia pudding